-AUTHORITY (RBHA)
+AUTHORITY (RBHA

-An organization under contract with ADHS, that administers covered behavioral health services in a geographically specific area of the state.
-Tribal governments, through an agreement with ADHS, may operate a tribal regional behavioral health authority (TRBHA) for the provision of behavioral health services to Native American members living on-reservation.
+An organization under contract with ADHS to administer covered behavioral health services in a geographically specific area of the state.
+Tribal governments, through an agreement with ADHS, may operate a tribal regional behavioral health authority (TRBHA) for the provision of behavioral health services to American Indians.